open-contracting/infrastructure/docs/reference/reference.md

 ```

-Projects with status 'completed' may be displayed as part of a list of archived projects.
+Projects with a `status` of 'completed' may be displayed in a list of archived projects.

 ### ProjectType